Best Cambodia travel tips and advice

 How Many days in Cambodia

 Ideally, first-time visitors should plan for at least a few days in Phnom Penh and Siem Reap.
-Once you’ve read my Cambodia travel blog, you will realize there is more to see than just the ancient temples of Angkor.
+Once you’ve read my Cambodia travel blog, you will realise there is more to see than just the ancient temples of Angkor.
 For a complete experience, and if you’re not under a time constraint, consider a two- to three-week trip.

 Best Time To Travel To Cambodia